Exact Sequences II - Exact Sequences

 0→2Z→Z→Z2→0.

-Example: Direct sum of two modules
+Direct sums of two modules

 For each pair of R-modules M1 and M2, we have a short exact sequence of R-modules